-- Place the iron on the PCB and touch the component lead. - Count 1,2,3 (or 1,2,3,4,5) then add solder. - Exact time depends on the iron, size of component, anything else connected on the PCB etc. - cutting the excess leads before soldering reduces the time.
+- Place the wetted iron on the PCB and touch the component lead. - Count to 3 (or longer) then add solder ; "iron-2-3, solder-2-3, cool-2-3". - Exact time depends on the iron, size of component, anything else connected on the PCB etc. - cutting the excess leads before soldering reduces the time.